dfinity/motoko/doc/md/reference/overview.md

 }
 ```

 Classes are factories for constructing objects.
-A class introduces a type and a function (for constructing instances).
+A class introduces a type and a function for constructing instances.

-Just sugar for:

 ``` motoko no-repl
 type Employee = {first : Text; last : Text; get : () -> Nat; add : Nat -> ()};